nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_debugging.rst

 Debugging multi-core applications
 *********************************

-To debug the firmware running also on cores other than the Application Core, you need to set up a separate debug session for each one of the cores you want to debug.
+To debug the firmware running also on cores other than the application core, you need to set up a separate debug session for each one of the cores you want to debug.
-When debugging another core, the Application Core debug session runs in the background and you can debug both cores if needed.
+When debugging another core, the application core debug session runs in the background and you can debug both cores if needed.

-If you want to reset the other cores while debugging, make sure to first reset the Application Core and execute the code.
+If you want to reset the other cores while debugging, make sure to first reset the application core and execute the code.

 Using GDB as an external debugger
 *********************************